Rapid Response Choir

 The guards are yellin’, wavin’ their sticks.

-The conditions are so awful they could die.
+Conditions are so awful they could die.

 So remember to pray for them.